Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 If you use PyCharm, you should check the GitHub for [additional instructions](https://github.com/nutti/fake-bpy-module#install-via-pip-package)

-In addition, for PEP8 formatting, we need to install `darker`:
+In addition, for PEP8 formatting, we need to install `black`:
-`python3 -m pip install darker`
+`python3 -m pip install black`

-When you make a change to a file, **please please please** run `darker <changed file>` to apply PEP8 formatting to the changes.
+When you make a change to a file, **please please please** run `black <changed file>` to apply PEP8 formatting to the changes.

 Now you're ready to do MCprep development